CiscoDevNet/cloud-security/Cloudlock/Sample Scripts/README.md

 ```

 * Whitelist your external IP address/range (Settings -> API and Authentication).
-* Do you need to whitelist CloudLock’s IP Address?
-As of 6/10/16, the CloudLock API IPs are: `52.0.185.54`
+* Do you need to whitelist Cloudlock’s IP Address?
+As of 6/10/16, the Cloudlock API IPs are: `52.0.185.54`
   `54.236.77.64`
-* Did you create and/or properly copy the token generated in CloudLock?
+* Did you create and/or properly copy the token generated in Cloudlock?
 * Are you using the correct url (there are a number of these so please contact support@cloudlock.com if you are unsure).
 * If you still have issues, please contact support@cloudlock.com.